sf-wdi-44/schedule/homework.md

 - `ends_with_a.py` – write a function `ends_with_a` that returns whether or not a string ends with the letter A, case insensitive
   (e.g. `ends_with_a('banana') # => True`, `ends_with_a('bananAAAAAA') # => True`, `ends_with_a('bananas') # => False`)
 - `same_first_and_last.py` - write a function `same_first_and_last` that returns whether or not a string starts and ends with the same letter (e.g. `same_first_and_last('neon') # => True`, `same_first_and_last('fluff') # => True`, `same_first_and_last('telephone') # => False`)
-- `check_password.py` - write a function `check_password` that returns if a string is at least 8 characters, contains at least 1 uppercase and 1 lowercase letter, and has at least one of `!#$%&*`
 - `get_scrabble_score.py` - write a function `get_scrabble_score` that returns the score for a word (e.g. `get_scrabble_score('hello') # => 8`)

 You can look up the score for each letter in a word using the dict below: